 A high intermediate discrete skills course designed to give intense practice in reading, writing, and grammar.
 Students will read multi-paragraph pieces of wide general interest and of abstract topics; they will distinguish between main and subordinate ideas and recognize major differences in tone.
 They will develop the ability to write transitional phrases between simple expository paragraphs and use a variety of compound and complex sentence patterns in subordination and coordination.
-Not open to students placed in ESL 061 or higher.
-The units earned for this course may not be applied toward the 60 units for graduation.
 Two hours lecture per week.
 Letter grade only.
 (Not applicable to A.A. degree.)